SoulsMCeu/ActionBarAPI/README.md

 Download a copy of ActionBarAPI-1.0.1-SNAPSHOT.jar from [releases](https://github.com/SoulsMCde/ActionBarAPI/releases/download/v1.0.1/ActionBarAPI-1.0.1-SNAPSHOT.jar).

-Paste the jar directly from your server.
+Paste the jar directly to your plugins folder.
 Just like old times

 ## How To (Plugin Developers)
 ------